 - The END step is required.
 If you delete it, the mabl Trainer adds a warning icon to the conditional step indicating that the statement has no END step.

-- Inside the second IF step, record the steps that you want to run if both scenarios are true.
+Create an IF step to evaluate for the first scenario.
+Inside the IF step, add another IF step to evaluate for the second scenario.
+Inside the nested IF step, record the steps that you want to run if both scenarios are true.

 Using nested IF statements to implement IF… AND… logic

-How to implement IF… OR… logic
+You can also implement IF… OR… logic by combining conditionals:

 - Create a variable called

-and assign it the value "false." - Create an IF step to evaluate for the first scenario.
+either_situationand assign it the value “false.” - Create an IF step to evaluate for the first scenario.

 - Add an ELSE IF step to evaluate for the second scenario.